Springdale Township, Pennsylvania

 Springdale Township is a township in Allegheny County, Pennsylvania, United States.
+It contains the two communities of Orrville and Harwick.
 The population was 1,636 at the 2010 census.
-The eastern side of the township is known as Orrville, and the western side as Harwick.

 Geography

+Springdale Township is located at 40°33′17″N 79°47′20″W (40.55474 -79.78914).
 According to the United States Census Bureau, the township has a total area of 2.4 sqmi, of which 2.2 sqmi is land and 0.2 sqmi, or 6.28%, is water.

+Surrounding and adjacent neighborhoods

+Springdale Township has two land borders, including Springdale and Cheswick to the south, Harmar Township to the west, and Frazier and East Deer townships to the north.
+Across the Allegheny River to the east are Plum and New Kensington.